 Every PS5 game and PS5 exclusive confirmed

 Sony showcased its PS5 game line-up for the first time on June 11, during the Future of Gaming event.
-The event showcased 26 new PS5 games and trailers, from both first-party and third-party studios.
+The event showcased 26 new PS5 games and trailers, from both first-party and third-party studios before giving us an additional dozen games at its September event where it unveiled the console's price and release date.

-You can check out all the announced titles below, along with all other confirmed PS5 games, such as FIFA 21 and Control.
-We'll be sure to update these entries as more information on each of these games becomes available.
+You can check out all the announced titles below, along with all other confirmed PS5 games, such as FIFA 21, Cyberpunk 2077, and Assassin's Creed Valhalla.
+We'll update these entries as more information on each of these games becomes available.

 Assassin's Creed Valhalla